AndrewB330/MusicMarbles/README.md

 YouTube video: https://youtu.be/yB-my6OsfvA

-# Engine
+# Physics engine
 In this project, we are using our own simplified physics engine.
+It is written on C++ and compiled with emscripten to work in your browser.
 Right now engine supports only two types of objects: **Marbles** and **Planks**.
 Information about the world at some point in time is represented by the WorldState class.
 There is two very useful functions in this class: `simulate()` and `rewind_back()`.
 - `simulate()` - simulates one tick (15ms by default) of physics
-- `rewind_back()` - rewinds WorldState to its previous state, one tick before Here is a small example how you can use it:
+- `rewind_back()` - rewinds WorldState to its previous state, one tick before

+Here is a small example how you can use it:
 ```cpp
 WorldState state;